Cosminovici22/mouthful/README.md

 The second optimization reduces the size of the DFA alphabet by only considering the symbols which appear in the accepted words, as opposed to all 128 ASCII characters.
 This is done by encoding the ASCII character set.
-The resulting encoding table must be saved alongside the DFA transition table for later use.
 The purpose of this optimization is to reduce the size of the encoding matrix required by the first optimization.

 ## Building

-To build mfgen command line utility, run:
+To build the mfgen command line utility, run:
 ```
 make mfgen
 ```